-Re: \$22,530,000 New Mexico Finance Authority Senior Lien Public Project Revolving Fund Revenue and Refunding Bonds, Series 2018B
+Re: \$43,870,000 New Mexico Finance Authority Senior Lien Public Project Revolving Fund Revenue and Refunding Bonds, Series 2019B

-We have acted as bond counsel to the New Mexico Finance Authority (the "Finance Authority") in connection with the issuance of its Senior Lien Public Project Revolving Fund Revenue and Refunding Bonds, Series 2018B in the aggregate principal amount of \$22,530,000 (the "Series 2018B Bonds").
-The Series 2018B Bonds are being issued for the purpose of providing funds to (i) originate loans to or purchase securities from, or reimburse the Finance Authority for monies used to originate loans to or purchase securities from certain governmental units within the State of New Mexico (each a "2018B Governmental Unit"), which loans or securities are used to finance or refinance a public project for the use and benefit of the respective 2018B Governmental Unit, (ii) refund the Refunded Obligations (as defined in the Indenture), the proceeds of which were used to originate loans to or purchase securities from, or reimburse the Finance Authority for monies used to originate loans to or purchase securities from certain governmental units within the State of New Mexico (each a "Previous Governmental Unit," and collectively with the 2018B Governmental Units, "Governmental Units"), which loans or securities were used to finance or refinance a public project for the use and benefit of the respective Previous Governmental Unit, and (iii) pay costs of issuance associated with the Series 2018B Bonds.
+We have acted as bond counsel to the New Mexico Finance Authority (the "Finance Authority") in connection with the issuance of its Senior Lien Public Project Revolving Fund Revenue and Refunding Bonds, Series 2019B in the aggregate principal amount of \$43,870,000 (the "Series 2019B Bonds").
+The Series 2019B Bonds are being issued for the purpose of providing funds to (i) originate loans to, or purchase securities from, or reimburse the Finance Authority for monies used to originate loans to, or purchase securities are used to finance or refinance a public project for the use and benefit of the respective Governmental Unit, (ii) refund the Refunded Obligations (as defined in the Indenture), the proceeds of which were used to originate loans to, or purchase securities from, or reimburse the Finance Authority for monies used to originate used to originate loans to originate loans to, or purchase securities are used to finance or refinance a public project for the use and benefit of the respective Governmental Unit, (ii) refund the Refunded Obligations (as defined in the Indenture), the proceeds of which were used to originate loans to, or purchase securities from, certain governmental units within the State of New Mexico (each a "Previous Governmental Unit," and collectively with the 2019B Governmental Units, "Governmental Units"), which loans or securities were used to finance or refinance a public project for the use and benefit of the respective Previous Governmental Unit, and (iii) pay costs of issuance associated with the Series 2019B Bonds.

-The Finance Authority is a public body politic and corporate created by and existing under the New Mexico Finance Authority Act, Sections 6-21-1 et. seq., NMSA 1978, as amended and supplemented (the "Act").
-The Series 2018B Bonds are authorized under and secured by a General Indenture of Trust and Pledge dated as of June 1, 1995, as heretofore amended and supplemented (the "General Indenture"), and as further amended and supplemented by a Ninety-Eighth Supplemental Indenture of Trust dated as of June 1, 2018 (the "Ninety-Eighth Supplemental Indenture," and collectively with the General Indenture, the "Indenture") between the Finance Authority and BOKF, NA, as successor trustee (the "Trustee").
+The Finance Authority is a public body politic and corporate created by and existing under the New Mexico Finance Authority Act, Sections 6-21-1 et. seq., NMSA 1978, as amended and supplemented.
+The Series 2019B Bonds are authorized under and secured by a General Indenture of Trust and Pledge dated as of June 1, 1995, as heretofore amended and supplemented (the "General Indenture"), and as further amended and supplemented by a One Hundredth Supplemental Indenture of Trust dated as of June 1, 2019 (the "One Hundredth Supplemental Indenture," and collectively with the General Indenture, the "Indenture") between the Finance Authority and BOKF, NA, as successor trustee (the "Trustee").
 Capitalized terms not otherwise defined herein shall have the meanings set forth in the Indenture.